claudijd/c7decrypt/README.md

 - **Written in Ruby** - First and only Cisco Type-7 implementation in Ruby that I know of.
 - **Minimal/No Dependancies** - Uses native Ruby to do it's work, no heavy dependancies.
 - **Not Just a Script** - Implementation is portable for use in another project or for automation of tasks.
-- **Simple** - It's a pretty small project so the interfaces are simple and easy to use.
+- **Simple** - It is a small project so the interfaces are simple and easy to use.
 - **Encrypt & Decrypt** - Supports both encryption (with seed control) and decryption operations.

 ## Setup